mlaparie/captrapquantiles/README.md

 source("/path/to/quantiles.R")
 ```

 You will be prompted to enter the year you want to process, *i.e.*, the subfolder for which the quantiles must be calculated.
-With the example file structure above, valid answers would be "2019" and "2020" without the quotes, and would all generate their own output file containing quantile data.
-The answer to that prompt can also be left empty, in which case all year subfolders will be processed at once, and quantile data will be summarized in a single output file.
+With the example file structure above, valid answers would be "2019" and "2020" without the quotes, and would all generate their own output file containing quantile data inside a `Quantiles/` subfolder.
+The answer to that prompt can also be left empty, in which case all year subfolders found will be processed at once, and quantile data will be summarized in a single output file.

-Alternatively, to skip the interactive prompt completely, you can run `Rscript /path/to/quantiles.R` directly in your shell (`cmd.exe`, `Bash`, `Fish`, *etc.*), in which case all years will be processed without waiting for an answer.
+Alternatively, to skip the interactive prompt completely, you can run `Rscript /path/to/quantiles.R` directly in your shell (`cmd.exe`, `Bash`, `Fish`, *etc.*) without entering R, in which case all years will be processed without waiting for user input.

-The below example shows an example output file for 2019:
+Below is an example of the first 15 lines of an output file for year 2019 (except it is displayed here as tab-separated instead of comma-separated):

 ```csv
 Year Site    Trapping_start Trapping_end Moth_count Quantile yday